Trust policy

 The labels we use

-Structured desk review
+Structured evidence review

 Spec-verified comparison